frankhinek/Autopilot-TensorFlow/README.md

 ## Usage

+#### Train the Model Using the Prerecorded Training Dataset
+The model needs to be trained with the prerecorded driving data.
+Training the model should create a `save` folder that will contain the saved model and checkpoint files.
+We will use the saved model for inference.
+* `python train.py` to train the model
+* To visualize the training performance using Tensorboard use `tensorboard --logdir=./logs`, then open http://0.0.0.0:6006/ in your web browser.

 #### Evaluate the Model Using the Prerecorded Training Dataset
 The `save` directory contains a model that was already trained using the JPEG and steering wheel readings dataset that you downloaded earlier.
 When run